BobbyClasemann/barrenanalysis/README.md

 Assuming you have the required dependencies installed, type the following in your terminal: g++ src/BarrenAnalysis.cc -o barren
 To execute, type ./barren
 The program will prompt you to enter the coordiantes of the rectangle.
-To enter each coordinate, type: <span class="text-gray-dark mb-2">X1 Y1 X2 Y2</span>
+To enter each coordinate, type "X1 Y1 X2 Y2"  where X1, X2 are values 0-399 and Y1, Y2 are value 0-599.
 Then hit enter to insert the next set of coordinates.
 Once you're finished entering the coordinates, press 'e' to end user input.

 # Testing

-Need to have framework Catch2 installed.
-This is the Github repo link: https://github.com/catchorg/Catch2.
-I chose this framework for its simplicity of implementation for testing in C++.
-Once installed, need to do a cmake for Catch2.
-To run in the command line, use g++ BarrenAnalysis_tests.cc -o test -std=c++11.
-Then ./test to execute.
+To build the tests, type in the command line: g++ BarrenAnalysis_tests.cc -o test -std=c++11.
+To execute the tests, type ./test